Bitcoin Trading 2021 | Learn How To Trade Crypto | Learnbonds

 Investing vs Trading in Bitcoin

-This has been one of the key debates in the financial markets for many decades, Investing vs trading.
-In reality, both options offer their own perks and benefits, it is important to keep in mind that success in one over the other will depend on the individual executing the investments or the trading.
+In reality, both options offer their own perks and benefits and the success in one over the other will depend on the individual executing the investments or the trading.

 It is common to see individuals that are less attached to their portfolio and to their positions, this allows them to be better at trading than investing.
-On the other side of the coin, we will find people that can not deal with the pressure of actively trading in the markets, and that are not as used losing money within trades (this can easily overwhelm anyone).
+On the other side, we will find people that can not deal with the pressure of actively trading in the markets, and that is not as used as losing money within trades (this can easily overwhelm anyone).

-Another example would have been active trading during the bear market of 2018, where you would have been able to benefit from both long and short positions, while the investor would have had to deal with a drawdown of more than-80%.
+Another example would have been active trading during the bear market of 2018, where you would have been able to benefit from both long and short positions, while the investor would have had to deal with a change in price of more than 80%.

 The best advice I can give is to analyze what works best for you and to go that way.